How to receive international payments as a freelancer in India (2026 guide)

 Payoneer dominates the freelance marketplace ecosystem.
 If you earn through Upwork, Fiverr, or Amazon, you likely already have a Payoneer account — these platforms integrate directly with Payoneer for payouts.

-The fees are moderate: 0% to receive from another Payoneer user or marketplace, but the forex markup of 2–3% on conversion eats into your earnings.
+The fees are moderate: 0% to receive from another Payoneer user or marketplace in many cases, but the forex markup on conversion still eats into your earnings.
 For Indian accounts specifically, there are some restrictions worth knowing:

 - Auto-withdrawal to your Indian bank happens within 24–48 hours — you can't hold USD balances long-term